Orkney Islands Tour

 12 pm Check-in for Ferry to St Margaret’s Hope

-The ferry takes approx one hour, during which time you will sail through the Pentland Firth and into the Orkney archipelago.
+The ferry takes approximately one hour, during which you will sail through the Pentland Firth and into the Orkney archipelago.

 This is the shortest and quickest sea route to Orkney and an amazing experience.